SalvatoreAmaddio/DesktopBusinessAppSharpBuilder/readme.md

 ```

 An AbstractModel can represent the Table' structure through a set of attributes.
-Let's start by defining the backup variables first:
+Let's start by defining the backing fields:

 **NB**: PrimaryKey fields in your Model Class must be of type long or Int64.